Varalakshmi Vratham 2023 – Pooja Date, Time and Rituals

 Want to perform Puja rituals while observing the fast of Varalakshmi Vratham, Ask for Online Puja Consultation.

-The fasting includes abstaining certain food which changes from one region to another.
-For example, while there are no rules to follow in some region; in certain areas, women are offered Thamboolam — a combination of slaked lime, betel leaf and areca nut.
-They conduct vraj laxmi puja in which women offer flowers, sweets and fruits, known as Vayana, to the goddess.
-A kalash is filled with rice or water, coins, betel nut and five different kinds of leaves, wrapped in a saree.
+Fasting includes abstaining from certain food which changes from one region to another.
+For example, while there are no rules to follow in some regions; in certain areas, women are offered Thamboolam — a combination of slaked lime, betel leaf and areca nut.
+They conduct vraj Laxmi puja in which women offer flowers, sweets and fruits, known as Vayana, to the goddess.
+A Kalash is filled with rice or water, coins, betel nut and five different kinds of leaves, wrapped in a saree.
 A swastika symbol is made over the Kalash by using vermillion and sandalwood paste.
-Mango leaves and a coconut with turmeric smeared on the kalash and kept at the mouth of the vessel.
+Mango leaves and coconut with turmeric smeared on the Kalash and kept at the mouth of the vessel.
 Flowers and gold are kept in front of the pot, as offerings to the goddess.

 Mantra to Chant

 The following Mantra must be recited on the day of Varalakshmi Vrat to invoke the blessings of Goddess Lakshmi: